vivkaz/CQE/README.md

 # CQE
 A Framework for Comprehensive Quantity Extraction.
-This repository contains code for :
+This repository contains code for the paper:

-### CQE: A Framework for Comprehensive Quantity Extraction
-Implementation of the system described in paper [CQE: A Framework for Comprehensive Quantity Extraction ]()
+[CQE: A Framework for Comprehensive Quantity Extraction ]()

 Satya Almasian*, Vivian Kazakova*, Philipp Göldner, Michael Gertz
 Institute of Computer Science, Heidelberg University
 (`*` indicates equal contribution)